huggingface/transformers/examples/README.md

 ## Running the Examples on Remote Hardware with Auto-Setup

-[run_on_remote.py](./run_on_remote.py) is a script that launches any example on remote self-hosted hardware, with automatic hardware and environment setup.
-It uses [Runhouse](https://github.com/run-house/runhouse) to launch on self-hosted hardware (e.g. in your own cloud account or on-premise cluster) but there are other options for running remotely as well.
-You can easily customize the example used, command line arguments, dependencies, and type of compute hardware, and then run the script to automatically launch the example.
+The script [run_on_remote.py](./run_on_remote.py) helps you launch examples on your own remote hardware effortlessly.
+It sets up the hardware and environment automatically.
+It uses [Runhouse](https://github.com/run-house/runhouse) for this purpose, but you have other remote running options too.
+You can easily customize the example, command line settings, dependencies, and hardware type.
+Then, just run the script to launch your example automatically.

 You can refer to
 [hardware setup](https://runhouse-docs.readthedocs-hosted.com/en/latest/api/python/cluster.html#hardware-setup)